SciTools/iris/docs/iris/src/further_topics/metadata.rst

 Given our example, only the ``long_name``, ``var_name`` and ``units`` members have different values, as expected.
 Note that, the ``difference`` method **is not** commutative.
-The the order of the tuple member values is the same order of the metadata class instances being compared, e.g., changing the ``difference`` instance order is reflected in the result,
+The order of the tuple member values is the same order of the metadata class instances being compared, e.g., changing the ``difference`` instance order is reflected in the result,